edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 ### Adding a configuration value

-To add the `conda-forge` to the list of `channels` we can use the `--add`, `--append` or `--prepend` modifier option:
+To add `conda-forge` to the list of `channels` we can use the `--add`, `--append` or `--prepend` modifier option:

-For example, if we want to add a channel to our list of `channels` in our configuration file rather than specific it on the command line every time we can can use the `--add` option modifier.
+For example, if we want to add a channel to our list of `channels` in our configuration file rather than specific it on the command line every time we can can use the `conda config` `--add` option modifier.

 ~~~
 $ conda config --add channels conda-forge